powsybl/powsybl-core/docs/user/itools/list-dynamic-simulation-models.md

 # iTools list-dynamic-simulation-models

-The `list-dynamic-simulation-models` command list all models used by the [time domain](../../simulation/dynamic/index.md) simulation for a given provider.
+The `list-dynamic-simulation-models` command lists all models used by the [time domain](../../simulation/dynamic/index.md) simulation for a given provider.

 ## Usage
 ```